apihlak/SEC/README.md

 **Using custom rules with docker container**

-For providing your own Simple Event Correlator rules you should add a volume mapping to map the external rules folder to /app/rules/ with the .sec suffix, by adding `-v rules:/app/rules` to your docker run command.
+There are test rules included but for providing your own Simple Event Correlator rules you should add a volume mapping to map the external rules folder to /app/rules/ with the .sec suffix, by adding `-v rules:/app/rules` to your docker run command.
 Docker will create volume for the rules.
 Put rules to directory  `/var/lib/docker/rules/_data/`.

 **SEC logfile**